 However, even with realtors potentially out of the picture, you’ll still face fees, albeit they will vary depending on how much human intervention is needed.
 Remember, nothing in life comes for free.
 But, the shift can give us so much more control over the real estate exchange.

 When we look at the current market and see what changes are expected, internationalization is a vast topic.

 Of course, the industry is still growing in the same way economies grow.
 However, with economic and property cycles, there will be booms and busts even when pwc.com predict we’ll see an expansion of dominant cities around the world.
 Plus, emerging markets will see most of the development activity worldwide.

 There may be new opportunities for overseas investments if you have the stomach for them – i.e., the stress of dealing with owning real estate in another country and the transactions of large sums of money offshore.

 The Changes In Property Trends

-But we’re not just looking at the market climate here.
-In fact, there’s likely to be changes around the way that we live, as a huge step on from what we see now.
-We’re already integrating a lot of technology into our lifestyle choices and the way that we enjoy our houses or setup our businesses premises, and that’s likely to continue growing.
-So much so, that the usual interior design trends that we’re used to seeing are also likely to change.
-We may see a shift from colors, designers, or materials over to technologies and installments too.
+We’re already integrating a lot of technology into our lifestyle choices and how we enjoy our houses or set up our business premises, which will likely continue growing.
+So much so that the usual interior design trends we’re used to seeing are also likely to change.
+We may shift from colors, designers, or materials to technologies and installments.

-When you consider the real estate market as it is today, and you consider the way our actions and attitudes have shifted in the last twenty years alone, you can see where we’re going.
+When you consider the real estate market as it is today and how our actions and attitudes have shifted in the last twenty years alone, you can see where we’re going.
 Technology and the internet are both making so much more possible for us, both in a cost-effective way and as a lifestyle benefit.